Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

 \begin{proof} Recall $ \cR^{\ckn} \,=\, \cR^{\kn} \cup \{j:\; T_j \geq \hc_j\}. $ Hence $\cR^{\kn} \subseteq \cR \subseteq \cR^{\ckn}$ implies

 so that $\FDR(\cR) \leq \sum_{j\in \cH_0} \EE[b_j] \leq \alpha$. \end{proof}

-The Sandwich property allows us to implement fallback tests only to variables that seem promising (but not selected by knockoffs), hence largely improving the efficiency.
-For example, we need not invest computational resources in calculating $E_j$ if the t-test p-value $p_j \approx 1$.
-A researcher can also employ fallback tests only for a small subset of variables that she is interested in but unfortunately not selected by knockoffs.
-Details on the fast and reliable implementation of cKnockoffs can be found in Section~\ref{sec:implement}, Appendix~\ref{app:implement}, \ref{app:filtering}, and \ref{app:R_star}.
+The Sandwich property allows us to reduce computational effort by carrying out the fallback tests only on variables that seem promising (e.g. because they have small marginal $p$-values) but are not selected by knockoffs.
+Further details on the fast and reliable implementation of cKnockoffs can be found in Section~\ref{sec:implement}, \App~\ref{app:implement}, \ref{app:filtering}, and \ref{app:R_star}.